Articles related to: Successful Foster Parent

 By Courtney Edge-Mattos on March 7, 2022

-Our foster parents here at JRI represent a diverse bunch of people- and we LOVE that!
-The more diverse, the stronger we are as a program and the better we can serve the diverse needs of children and youth in the Commonwealth.
+Our foster parents here at JRI represent a wide array of people- and we LOVE that!
+The more varied, the stronger we are as a program and the better we can serve the needs of children and youth in the Commonwealth.

 Read More